Mediation postpones initialling Sudan-armed groups peace deal

-July 14, 2020 (KHARTOUM) - The initialling of the peace agreement between the Sudanese government and the armed has been delayed until a later time, due to the killing of a number of civilians in North Darfur and the need to strike a deal on the security arrangements.
+July 14, 2020 (KHARTOUM) - The initialling of the peace agreement between the Sudanese government and the armed has been delayed until a later date, due to the killing of a number of civilians in North Darfur and the need to strike a deal on the security arrangements.

 " We decided to postpone the initialling of the agreement on the agreed issues because the peace process has not been completed.
 Actually, still, we have the security arrangements to be negotiated," the South Sudanese mediator, Dhieu Matouk, told a press conference in Khartoum on Tuesday.